-- 1. The doctoral students have a period of 15 calendar days from submitting the application for recognition of academic equivalence to doctorate level to pay the fee and furnish the required documentation. - Once this period has elapsed without having paid the fee or without having furnished the documentation, the application for recognition of equivalence will be considered invalid, and, to obtain recognition of equivalence, a new application will have to be made during the next scheduled period. - The financial consequences of an application for recognition of academic equivalence to doctorate level considered invalid because the documentation has not been furnished in the required time, in spite of having paid the corresponding fee, are set forth in the UOC's financial regulations.

-- 4. The applications for recognition of academic equivalence to doctorate level that are considered valid are assessed and decided by the academic committee of the programme that is considered most qualified to assess the formative skills acquired by the student, in accordance with the criteria set forth in article 71. - 5.
-The decision on the application for recognition of equivalence is notified to the student by email at the address he or she has given to the University.
+- 1. The doctoral students have a period of 15 calendar days from submitting the application for recognition of academic equivalence to doctorate level to pay the public price and furnish the required documentation. - 2.
+Once this period has elapsed without having paid the public price or without having furnished the documentation, the application for recognition of equivalence will be considered invalid, and, to obtain recognition of equivalence, a new application will have to be made during the next scheduled period. - 3.
+The financial consequences of an application for recognition of academic equivalence to doctorate level considered invalid because the documentation has not been furnished in the required time, in spite of having paid the corresponding public price, are set forth in the UOC's financial regulations. - 4.
+The applications for recognition of academic equivalence to doctorate level that are considered valid are assessed and decided by the academic committee of the programme that is considered most qualified to assess the formative skills acquired by the student, in accordance with the criteria set forth in article 72. - 5.
+The decision on the application for recognition of equivalence is notified to the student by email at the address they have given to the university. - 1, 2 and 3 amended by agreement of the Executive Board on 28 June 2021.

-Article 74.
+Article 75.
 Appeal against the decision concerning the application for recognition of equivalence